JYVSECTEC/PHR-model-links/Preparation/tools.md

 * [Windows EVTX Samples](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) - Windows event logs from different types of attacks, mapped to MITRE ATT&CK tactics.
 Useful for practicing log analysis and threat hunting.
 * [Kybermittari](https://www.kyberturvallisuuskeskus.fi/fi/palvelumme/tilannekuva-ja-verkostojohtaminen/kybermittari) - Incident management and handling tool for Finnish organizations by NSCS-FI
 * [Infection Monkey](https://github.com/guardicore/monkey)- An open-source automated penetration testing tool.
 The tool utilizes a server to command and visualize the exploitation of vulnerable devices in the network.
 The tool generates a overview security report, a zero trust report and a list of MITRE ATT&CK techniques used.

+### AI-enhanced security tools

+**Amazon Web Services**

+* [Using Amazon GuardDuty to protect your S3 buckets](https://aws.amazon.com/blogs/aws/new-using-amazon-guardduty-to-protect-your-s3-buckets/) - monitors AWS account, workload and data activity in Amazon S3, raises alerts in case suspicious activity is detected.
+* [Classifying sensitive data with Amazon Macie](https://aws.amazon.com/blogs/aws/new-enhanced-amazon-macie-now-available/) - Amazon Macie classifies data in S3 buckets either automatically or with user-defined regular expressions.

+**Azure / Defender**

+* [Defender Advanced Threat Protection](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) - Endpoint detection and reponse, behavioral blocking and containment, automated investigation and response, advanced threat hunting with analytics.
+* [Azure Sentinel, a modern SIEM in the cloud](https://azure.microsoft.com/en-us/blog/azure-sentinel-general-availability-a-modern-siem-reimagined-in-the-cloud/) - Visualize data with workbooks and apply built-in machine learning algorithms for anomaly detection.
+Easier threat hunting with collection of hunting queries and Jupyter Notebooks.

+**CrowdStrike**

+* [CrowdStrike Falcon - Machine Learning scanner](https://go.technicalcommunities.com/webdata/pdf/CrowdStrike-The-Rise-of-Machine-Learning-in-Cybersecurity.pdf) - A part of Falcon endpoint protection, the scanner aims for searching of Indicators of Attack (IoA) instead of the usual Indicators of Compromise (IoC).
+This aims to provide information about intent and objective of potential attackers, which allows the defenders to prepare before security breaches occur.
+Falcon also comes with endpoint detection and reponse, threat hunting and threat intelligence tools.

+**FireEye**

+* [FireEye MalwareGuard](https://www.fireeye.com/blog/products-and-services/2018/07/malwareguard-fireeye-machine-learning-model-to-detect-and-prevent-malware.html) - A part of FireEye's Endpoint Security solution, MalwareGuard aims to prevent execution of zero-day malware that evades signature-based firewalls.

+**Elastic**

+* [Elastic Machine Learning](https://www.elastic.co/what-is/elasticsearch-machine-learning) - Perform machine learning on data stored on Elasticsearch, can be integrated with SIEM and logs for detecting anomalies.